goatslacker/iso/README.md

     module.exports = MyReactComponent

-`iso/server` extends your app to provide a method to the express response object.
-The new method `ship` can be called several ways, its goal is to render the React component on the server with the data provided and pass down the data to the client side so it can be used to bootstrap the component.
+`iso.server` wraps the components and returns a function.
+This function takes two parameters the name/key of the component you want to use and the props you want to send to it.
+The function then returns the html markup that should be sent down to the client.

-`iso/client` renders a React component on the client side, it takes all the data that has been passed in from the server side and bootstraps the component on the client so it can pick up right where it left off.
+`iso.client` is a function that takes your components and then proceeds to find all "iso" rendered elements in your html.
+Those elements are then bootstrapped with the data that was passed in from the server and it picks up right where it left off giving you a live, dynamic application with no fuss.

-You can see full working application code in the `examples/` directory.
+You can see a full working demo application in the `examples/` directory.

-# API

-More about `response.ship`

-ship can be called in various ways:

-    // ship(Object)
-    ship({
-      serverTime: Date.now()
-    })

-    // ship(String, Object)
-    ship('layout', {
-      serverTime: Date.now()
-    })

-    // ship(Function, Object)
-    ship(MyReactComponent, {
-      serverTime: Date.now()
-    })

-    // ship(String, Function, Object)
-    ship('layout', MyReactComponent, {
-      serverTime: Date.now()
-    })

-If you plan on omitting the view or the react component then you'll need to provide it to iso when extending your express application like so:

-    // iso(ExpressApplication, String, Routes)
-    iso(app, 'layout', {
-      '/': MyReactComponent
-    })

 # License